microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 ### Identity and Access Management

-This is a list of all the required permissions for the service principal.
-The service principal is used to manage Power Platform resources.
+This is a list of all the required permissions for the app registration / service principal.
+The service principal can be used to manage Power Platform resources.
-An API for this app registration will also be exposed in order to use [Azure CLI as authentication harness](https://github.com/microsoft/terraform-provider-power-platform/blob/main/docs/cli.md) for you terraform scripts.
+An API for this app registration will also be exposed in order to use [Azure CLI as authentication harness](https://github.com/microsoft/terraform-provider-power-platform/blob/main/docs/cli.md) for your Terraform modules.

 * An app registration and service principal for managing Power Platform resources
 * Dynamics CRM